Despicable Me 3: Development

 Development on Despicable Me 3 began in 2013, when production and character designer Eric Guillon began supervising the process as a co-director with Pierre Coffin and Kyle Balda, both of whom had concluded work on Minions (2015).
 While the development was underway in 2014, Illumination CEO Chris Meledandri reported that the film was in early writing stages.
 The production team intended to give each Despicable Me film its own "larger narrative positioning", allowing the expansion of the main characters' stories.

 Casting

 In April 2016, it was reported that Steve Carell would reprise his role as Gru and also voice his twin brother Dru, and that Trey Parker was cast as Balthazar Bratt.
 Parker said he accepted the role to have a work that he could watch with his infant daughter, adding that he had seen and liked Illumination's films with her, and that he found amusing doing something that was not written by him, the first time he had done so since BASEketball in 1998.
-He compared Balthazar Bratt to Kirk Cameron, who "got really religious, and he just seemed so pissed" and even considered just imitating Cameron for his performance.
+He compared Balthazar Bratt to Kirk Cameron, who "got really religious, and he just seemed so pissed" and considered imitating Cameron for his performance.
 In September 2016, it was announced that Miranda Cosgrove and Kristen Wiig would reprise their roles as Margo and Lucy Wilde, respectively, and that Nev Scharrel would replace Elsie Fisher as Agnes.